dreamsdk/dreamsdk/README.md

 # Setup Helpers for DreamSDK

-This repository contains all scripts and programs used for producing a valid **DreamSDK** installation package.
+This repository contains all scripts and additional programs used for producing valid **DreamSDK** installation packages.

-All these scripts/programs are used for helping the generation of the **DreamSDK Setup** full package.

 ## Embedded